software-mansion-labs/appjs-2025-workshop-reanimated-intro/src/lessons/CSSTransitions/README.md

 # CSS Transitions

-In this lesson we're going to use [CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) to animate a button on press.
+In this lesson we're going to use [CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) to to make a simple button animation on press.

 https://github.com/user-attachments/assets/c7b5ff97-54d0-4b49-a8e0-d03be69e7bf9